primatejs/primate/docs/guide/getting-started.md

 ## Deeper dive

-Now that we've built a trivial use case with form submission, we can start diving a bit deeper into the framework itself and what it offers.
+Now that we've built a trivial use case with form submission, we can start diving a bit deeper into the platform itself and what it offers.

 You don't have to read this entire guide to get productive with Primate.
 If you prefer a hands-on approach, you can jump in directly into coding and refer back